s2a31/yelp-camp/README.md

 - Flash messages for user feedback on actions (e.g., successful campground creation, review deletion)
 - Dynamic navigation bar showing login, register, and logout options based on user authentication status
 - Protected routes ensuring only authenticated users can create, edit, or delete campgrounds and reviews
+- Association of campgrounds and reviews with their respective authors
+- Authorization middleware to check user permissions for editing and deleting campgrounds and reviews

 ## Installation